mtholder/intro-python-phylogenetics/Step2-README.md

   Python package.
   The last step will probably involve some regular expressions.

-#### 3C: query-wikipedia team
-A **query-wikipedia** task that will need to:
- 1. fetch the wikipedia page for each species
- 2. find the classification "box" on each page
- 3. interpret that classification box to figure out the phylogenetic relationships.
- 4. Convert that phylogenetic tree to the same easy-to-process form as used by the **query-open-tree** group

 #### 3D: control script team
 The **control script** will run the whole pipeline and summarizes the